JustinSixsmith/kpr3-coding-challenge/README.md

    the white whale - 71
    of the whale - 67
 ```
-5. To run more than one file at a time, add a space and enter the path to any additional file(s):
+5. To run more than one file at a time, add a space and enter the path(s) to any additional file(s) you'd like to include.

 `java src/main/java/Solution.java src/main/resources/texts/moby-dick.txt src/main/resources/texts/alice-in-wonderland.txt`